-In accordance with the requirements of MSGP 2015, an eligibility screening was performed with regards to endangered species.
-The eligibility screening followed the procedures outlined in Appendix E of the MSGP 2015.
-Appendix H of this SWPPP contains a memorandum, which provides an update of the US Fish and Wildlife Service's (FWS) list of threatened and endangered species.
+In accordance with the requirements of MSGP 2021, an eligibility screening was performed with regards to endangered species.
+The eligibility screening followed the procedures outlined in Appendix E of the MSGP 2021.
+Appendix I of this SWPPP contains a memorandum, which provides an update of the US Fish and Wildlife Service's (FWS) list of threatened and endangered species.
 Appendix H also contains the 2015 memorandum describing the eligibility screening process and findings.
-DEII was found to be eligible for coverage under the MSGP with respect to endangered species under Criterion C. The Criterion C Eligibility Form was submitted to the EPA on July 17, 2015.
-Unless Aviation is notified by Fish and Wildlife Service 30 days of any discrepancy, the Aviation and tenant NOIs will be submitted under Criterion C form.
+DEII was found to be eligible for coverage under the MSGP with respect to endangered species under Criterion C2.